localstack/localstack-blog.github.io/content/2024-08-28-ephemeral-instances/index.md

 {{< img-simple src=web-app-setup.png width=800 alt="setting up an ephemeral instance manually via the LocalStack web app">}}

-Hit the **Launch** button and give it a couple minutes to work its magic.
+Hit the **Launch** button and give it just a little bit of time to work its magic.

 ### Adding resources to a Running Instance